CatchmentSci/livox-poc-article/README.md

     │   ├── fig6                # scripts required to generate outputs presented in Figure 6
     │   ├── fig7                # scripts required to generate outputs presented in Figure 7
-    │   ├── interfacing         # scripts required to interface with mid-40 using a Latte Panda (on Windows) │   ├── processing          # scripts for data processing │   ├── processing          # scripts for data processing
-    │   │   │── ros             # scripts for data conversion from lvx to pcd
-    │   │   │── scan            # scripts for generating outputs from raw (.pcd) data
+    │   ├── interfacing         # scripts required to interface with mid-40 using a Latte Panda (on Windows) │   ├── processing          # scripts for data processing │   │   │── ros             # scripts for data conversion from lvx to pcd │   │   │── scan            # scripts for generating outputs from raw (.pcd) data